bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 71°
-- Breezy and Mostly Cloudy
+- Drizzle and Breezy
-- 50% humidity
+- 60% humidity
-- 17 mph wind
+- 20 mph wind
-- 73% cloud cover
+- 76% cloud cover
-- 51 AQI 🟨
+- 52 AQI 🟨
-- 0.01 inches of rain expected in the next 48 hours
+- 0.04 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>